rail-berkeley/oculus_reader/README.md

         2. Unzip the file.
         3. Right-click on the .inf file and select **Install**.

-3. Install ADB.
-On Ubuntu: `sudo apt install android-tools-adb`.
-On other systems follow the steps from the 'app_source' folder.
+## How to run the code

-Now, if you intend to use the precompiled APK with the predefined behavior, where the position and the pressed buttons are transferred, please follow the steps from the [scripts folder](oculus_reader/README.md).
+If you intend to use the precompiled APK with the predefined behavior, where the position and the pressed buttons are transferred, please follow the steps from the [scripts folder](oculus_reader/README.md).
 If you plan to extend the app, please read the README from the [app_source folder](app_source/README.md).

-## How to run the code

-After following README in either in *oculus_reader* or/and *app_source* folder, the system is ready for the teleoperation.
+### Communication using the USB cable (easier to set up)

+1. Connect Oculus Quest to PC with USB cable.
+This is required to establish the connection.
+2. Run exemplary file `python oculus_reader/reader.py
+3. (optionally) If ROS is installed on your machine, the current transformation can be visualized using the script [visualize_oculus_transforms.py](oculus_reader/visualize_oculus_transforms.py).

+### Communication over the network (more portable)

 1. Make sure that Oculus Quest is connected to the same network as the computer.
 2. Connect Oculus Quest to PC with USB cable.
 This is required to establish the connection.